vmware-archive/wavefront-aspnetcore-sdk-csharp/README.md

 Replace the source `mySource` with a relevant source name.

 ### 4. Register Wavefront services
-For your ASP.NET Core MVC application, add a call to `services.AddWavefrontForMvc` in `ConfigureServices` to enable HTTP request/response metrics and histograms for your controller actions:
+For your ASP.NET Core MVC application, add a call to `services.AddWavefrontForMvc` in `ConfigureServices` to enable HTTP request/response metrics and histograms for your controller actions.
+(This is implemented using an `IResourceFilter`, see the [ASP.NET Core Filters documentation](https://docs.microsoft.com/en-us/aspnet/core/mvc/controllers/filters?view=aspnetcore-2.1#resource-filters) to learn how they work.)

 ```csharp
 public class Startup